Health Sciences and the Test of Essential Academic Skills (TEAS): Remote Test Option

 TEAS Remote Test Dates

-Until the college can reopen and resume a face-to-face test schedule, the TEAS test is available from ATI using Proctorio to enable our Health Sciences and Nursing Limited Access program applicants virtually.
+Until the college can expand on-campus testing, the TEAS test is available remotely from ATI using Proctorio to enable our Health Sciences and Nursing Limited Access program applicants virtually.

-The TEAS test will be available three times a week beginning June 10, 2020.
+The TEAS test will be available three times a week.
 Registration and fee payment ($82.00) are handled directly at the ATI website.
 Review all of the information on this page and then follow the detailed registration steps below.

 It is highly encouraged that all registered test candidates participate in our Dry Run to test your equipment and access.
 If you register for a weekly test session by Monday, you will be provided a link to access the Dry Run to be conducted each Tuesday at 1 PM.